Neolecta

-Neolecta does not have any close relatives.
-Phylogenetically, it clusters weakly with a bizarre group of basal Ascomycota including: Taphrina, a dimorphic, half yeast, half filamentous genus parasitic on leaves, branches, and catkins; Schizosaccharomyces, a genus of fission yeasts (e.g. Schizosaccharomyces pombe); and Pneumocystis, a yeast-like genus of mammalian parasites.
+Description

+Fruiting bodies take the shape of unbranched to lobed bright yellowish, orangish to pale yellow-green colored, club-shaped, smooth, fleshy columns up to about 7 cm tall.

 Neolecta fruitbodies consist of hyphae and a hymenium.
 The hymenium lacks paraphyses and the asci lack croziers, which makes the genus distinctive among other earth-tongues.
 Neolecta vitellina forms masses of conidia by budding, hinting at the possibility that it also produces a yeast state.

+Similar species

+Species of the genus may resemble those of Clavulinopsis and Spathularia.

+Taxonomy and genomics

-However, to date, the genus has been unculturable, suggesting it is either obligately parasitic or symbiotic.
+Neolecta does not have any close relatives.
+Phylogenetically, it clusters weakly with a bizarre group of basal Ascomycota including: Taphrina, a dimorphic, half yeast, half filamentous genus parasitic on leaves, branches, and catkins; Schizosaccharomyces, a genus of fission yeasts (e.g. Schizosaccharomyces pombe); and Pneumocystis, a yeast-like genus of mammalian parasites.
+To date, the genus has been unculturable, suggesting it is either obligately parasitic or symbiotic.
 It provides important evidence for the evolutionary history of the Ascomycota and has been called a living fossil.

-Neolecta irregularis genome

-The Neolecta irregularis genome has been sequenced.
+The genome of N. irregularis has been sequenced.
 Sequence analysis has revealed that rudimentary multicellularity is deeply rooted in the Ascomycota.